-Bowser announces new Cabinet appointments and changes to D.C.’s public safety sector
+Bowser hires director of gun violence prevention, announces new Cabinet appointments

 Bowser said that Emile C. Thompson, a principal member on the D.C.
 Water board of directors since 2016, would become commissioner for the D.C.
 Public Service Commission.

-Lamont Atkins, who became the director of the Mayor’s Office of Community Affairs in 2019 after serving as chief of staff in that office, will also leave city government for a new role, Bowser said.
+Lamont Akins, who became the director of the Mayor’s Office of Community Affairs in 2019 after serving as chief of staff in that office, will also leave city government for a new role, Bowser said.
 No replacement was announced Thursday.

 The appointments of Diaz, Geldart and Thompson will require confirmation by the D.C.
 Council.